undermuz/use-form/README.md

 ### Connect input-like components to the form

-To connect any form component (or just a component) you have to wrapp it by ConnectToForm and provider a name
+To connect any form component (or just a component) you have to wrapp it by ConnectToForm and provide a name

-Provided component have to receive `value` prop and `onChange` prop and emit `onChange` with new value
+Provided component have to receive `value` prop, `onChange` prop and call `onChange` with new value

 ```javascript
     <ConnectToForm name="FIELD_NAME">